shem8/shem8.github.io/source/_posts/2017-08-25-how-to-become-a-css-master.markdown

 ## 5. Work on your persuasion skills.

 One day your designer will come to you with a crazy UX concept that you absolutely have no idea how to implement.
 But you're a CSS master, and masters can't admit they don't know how to do something.

 So what can you do?
-You drive him out of this.
+You drive him out of this:
 {% blockquote %}
 "Oh, we can't animate it because it will break our site accessibility."
+{% endblockquote %}
+{% blockquote %}
 "Floating views are just looking bad on mobile, believe me."
+{% endblockquote %}
+{% blockquote %}
 "Material cards?
 Are we still in 2015?!"
+{% endblockquote %}
+{% blockquote %}
 "Pffff, like Facebook?!
 They're putting their CSS in their JS!
 Those guys are crazy!!"
 {% endblockquote %}
 Continue with this until he is ok with your standard Bootstrap starter template website.